Boško Todorović: In eastern Bosnia

-At the beginning of December 1941 Todorović requested support of Durmitor Partisan detachment to fight against Muslim units that committed numerous massacres of Serbs.
-The Partisans perceived Chetnik actions as the policy of revenge and sent their patrol to Borač, one of the Ustaše strongholds to "help them to organize appropriatelly together".
-The Muslim Ustaše imprisoned and tortured soldiers from this patrol and eventually killed some of them.
 The Partisans refused to participate in the struggle against Ustaše, using the Chetnik unsuccessful attack on Borač to attack Chetniks and capture members of their headquarters.
 In April 1942, Yugoslav Partisans attacked and liquidated Ustaše stronghold in Borač.

 On 14 December 1941, the Central Committee of the Communist Party of Yugoslavia sent an instruction to Partisan forces to attack the Chetniks of Mihailović, Dangić and also the Chetnik forces commanded by Todorović.

 In December 1941, Todorović went to northern Herzegovina with Chetnik commanders, appointed by Mihailović in command of the Chetnik headquarters for Eastern Bosnia and Herzegovina.
 Despite this, the leader of the Partisans, Josip Broz Tito, continued to hope that some Bosnian Chetniks, such as Todorović, could be separated from those, like Dangić, who were implacably opposed to the Partisans.

 In January 1942, Todorović developed a set of guidelines by which Chetniks under his command would collaborate with occupying Italian forces.
 On 11 January 1942, a preliminary collaboration agreement between a representative of the eastern Bosnian Chetniks and the Italian VI Corps was concluded.
 The agreement was to become effective after it had been signed by the Italian command and by Chetnik leaders including Todorović.
 The agreement included provisions that the Italians and Chetniks would not fight each other, and that Chetniks would be permitted to retain their arms in areas occupied by the Italians.
 According to the historian Jozo Tomasevich, later developments suggest the agreement was signed by all parties and came into full effect.
 According to Redžić, this and similar agreements with the Italians were negotiated to protect the Serb population in Italian-occupied areas.
 In relation to collaboration with the Italians, Todorović issued a special statement to his subordinate Chetnik commanders.
 The statement said that they were authorised to collaborate with Italian units "to the degree necessary" to protect the Serbian population from any kind of terror.